 The decision is conveyed to the applicant in writing.
 If conditions are attached to the permission or if the permission is refused, CVCA will provide reasons for the decision.
-If, following a hearing of CVCA's Executive Committee, the permit is denied or conditions are imposed that the applicant does not agree with, the applicant has further appeal opportunities.
-Within 30 days of receiving the decision, the applicant may appeal in writing to the Minister of Natural Resources.
-Only the applicant has the ability to appeal the decision.
-The Office of the Mining and Lands Commissioner (MLC) is responsible for hearing all appeals.
+If, following a hearing of CVCA's Watershed Advisory Board, the permit is denied, or conditions are imposed that the applicant does not agree with, the applicant has further appeal opportunities.
+Within 30 days of receiving the decision, the applicant may appeal in writing to the Mining and Lands Tribunal.
+Only the applicant can appeal the decision.
+The Office of the Mining and Lands Commissioner is responsible for hearing all appeals.
 The MLC has been assigned delegated authority from the Minister of Natural Resources Act (Ontario Regulation 571/00).

-The MLC may:
+The Mining and Lands Commissioner may: